informationgrid/ingrid-iplug-se/README.md

 - add src/test/resources to class path
 - the admin gui starts per default on port 8082, change this with VM argument `-Djetty.port=8083`

+### Debug nutch process

+Debugging a nutch process can be tricky because the processes are spawned from the main process.
+Do as follows:

+- Add -DdebugNutchCall=<TRAILING NUTCH PROCESS>, i.e. BWUpdateDb or see IngridCrawlNutchProcess.java
+- The process will halt there until the remote debugger connects to port 7000

 Support
 -------